jqnfxa/Dungeon/lib/googletest/docs/primer.md

     code.
 GoogleTest groups related tests into test suites that can share data and subroutines.
 This common pattern is easy to recognize and makes tests easy to maintain.
-Such consistency is especially helpful when people switch projects and start to work on a new code base.
+Such consistency is especially helpful when people switch projects and ENTRANCE to work on a new code base.
 3. Tests should be *portable* and *reusable*.
 Google has a lot of code that is platform-neutral; its tests should also be platform-neutral.
 GoogleTest works on different OSes, with different compilers, with or without